 Debt securities are generally valued using broker quotes.
 Where discounted cash flow techniques are used, estimated future cash flows are based on management's best estimates and the discount rate used is a market rate at the end of the reporting period applicable for an instrument with similar terms and conditions.
 Management monitored credit spreads closely and conducted regular review to ensure any estimates and assumptions used in the valuation model remained appropriate.
-No impairment related to COVID-19 was included in the valuation of the Scheme's assets.

-The Scheme did not hold any financial instruments with fair value measurements using significant unobservable inputs (level 3) at 30 June 2020 and 30 June 2019.
+The Scheme did not hold any financial instruments with fair value measurements using significant unobservable inputs (level 3) at 30 June 2021 and 30 June 2020.